pingcap/docs/tidb-cloud/serverless-driver-drizzle-example.md

 ### Step 3.
 Use Drizzle to query data

-1. Create a table in your TiDB Serverless cluster.
+1. Create a table in your TiDB Cloud Serverless cluster.

    You can use [SQL Editor in the TiDB Cloud console](/tidb-cloud/explore-data-with-chat2query.md) to execute SQL statements.
 Here is an example: